adamwired7/polished-carmine-6873/README.md

           expect_equal(Number(target.frontMostApp().mainWindow().buttons()[wcrop].value()),1);
      });

-A couple build in validations exist:
+A couple built in validations exist:

 - expect_equal(a,b) - compare the value of two things
 - expect_valid(a) - validate whether an object exists